Johnny-Foreigner/predicting_purchases/README.md

 # Data Preparation

+Before we start here please see the [data download instructions](data/data_download.ipynb) to get the relevant datasets from Kaggle and ready for data preperation.

 First: After importing our data, I first converted the CSV files to a Pandas DataFrame, and dropped rows containing `cart` or `view` as they are irrelevant to our prediction.
 You must first add an item to the cart before you can purchase or remove the item.